rkistner/chinese-postman/Readme.md

 The segment ID and GPS coordinates in the input file are not used for any calculations, but are used for the CSV and GPX output.

+Use option `--png` to create a graph visualization of the route in PNG image format:

+    python postman.py --csv path.csv --gpx path.gpx --png path.png input.csv

 ## License